Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology: Solving the Schr odinger equation for a slowly turned on drive

-whereas $A_{01}(k,t)=A_{10}(k,t)=0$.
-We note that the functions $A_{00}, A_{11}$ describe also the time evolution of the fermionic operators in the Heisenberg picture, with $c_{-k}^\dagger(t)=A_{00}(k,t)c_{-k}^\dagger(0) +A_{11}^*(-k,t)c_k(0)$.
-Such correspondence simplifies a comparison with the previous sections.
-However, in this section it is more natural to consider functions, rather than operators, and therefore we are using the Schr\"odinger picture.
+where the overline indicates time averaging.
+These relations simplify a comparison with the previous sections.
+However, in this section it is more natural to consider functions, rather than operators, and therefore we are using here the Schr\"odinger picture.